Bobby Fish: Return to NJPW (2022–2023)

 Fish would return on the episode November 20, 2022 of NJPW Strong, defeating Kevin Blackwood.
 Later in the show, Fish would join Team Filthy by attacking Homicide.
 Fish quietly departed Team Filthy after being defeated by David Finlay on the Battle in the Valley pre-show.

 Return to MLW (2024-present)

 On February 6, 2024, it was announced that Fish would return to Major League Wrestling on February 29 at Intimidation Games against former MLW World Heavyweight Champion Alex Kane.
 Fish lost the match, after passing out to the rear-naked choke.

 Professional wrestling persona

 Sporting an iconic Van Dyke beard, Fish is often seen wearing a custom mouth guard during his matches, usually with a shark-tooth design.
-Along with tag team partner Kyle O'Reilly, his entrance theme in both ROH and AEW is "Dance Away" by the band Damn Valentines; in NXT, he used the song "Behind Bars" by Auracle.
+Along with tag team partner Kyle O'Reilly, his entrance theme in both ROH and AEW was "Dance Away" by the band Damn Valentines; in NXT, he used the song "Behind Bars" by Auracle.